 We are applying a genetic approach to probabilistically assign common eiders harvested along the Atlantic Flyway to natal areas.
-Genetic information from 12 microsatellite loci, mtDNA control region, and 9 restriction site associated DNA loci have been collected annually from breeding reference locations and hunter-harvested eiders.
+Genetic information from 12 microsatellite loci, mtDNA control region, and 9 restriction site associated DNA loci have been collected from breeding reference locations and hunter-harvested eiders during the 2013/14 to 2019/20 seasons in the Atlantic Flyway.